Ahliko/DomoLabo/Hub/README.md

 V. [Installation and Assembly](#💻-installation)

 ## 📋 Presentation :
-Currently, Domolabo includes one connected device: a mini fan. <br>This mini fan can be controlled via the central hub and the mobile application, allowing users to adjust the fan's activation and speed.
+The hub using the MQTT protocol enables the connection and control of various smart devices, such as a connected fan, via a dedicated mobile app.
+With its protocol, the hub ensures fast and reliable communication between devices and the app, allowing real-time commands.

 ## ⚙️ Equipment required :